roflantonio/better34-extension/README.md

 - Auto-Navigation: Automatically returns you to the search page immediately after successfully saving or sending a post.
 - UI Tweaks: A handy "Fit to screen" button for viewing long, unreadable comic strips.
 - Settings & Stats Popup: A multilingual (EN/RU) popup menu to configure your Telegram Bot API & Chat ID, track download statistics, and view built-in error logs.
+- iOS version is also available, file nameL mobile_edition.js (compatible with the Userscripts extension).

 ---